AgileVentures/av-static-website/source/blog_articles/2017-09-13-av-ecosystem-review-clearing-the-backlog.html.markdown

   end
 ```

-but all these places are looking like they have sensible defaults, so I think due-dilligence is done.
-The acceptance test however is only checking that if a client meeting exists that it will shown correctly, it doesn't check that a client meeting can actually be created.
-So I think it's time to pull out the feature I was thinking off.
+but all these places are looking like they have sensible defaults, so I think due dilligence is done.
+The acceptance test, however, is only checking that if a client meeting exists that it will be shown correctly.
+It doesn't check that a client meeting can actually be created.
+So I think it's time to pull out the feature I was thinking of.
 Here's my first pass:

 ```gherkin
 @vcr